Grizzly-Adam/-MOD-CROPS-PLUS-MINETEST-/README.md

 ## Crops Plus 1.0 - by Grizzly Adam

-An extension to the crops mod by Auke Kok <sofar@foo-projects.org>
+A fork of the Crops mod by Auke Kok <sofar@foo-projects.org>

 ## Configuration